-Administratively the Red River Basin comprised 26 provinces now.
-The Red River Delta (RRD) Region consists of 11 provinces and covers 17% (15,000 km) of the basin in Vietnam.
+The RRB comprised 26 provinces now.
+The Red River Delta (RRD) Region consists of 11 provinces and covers 17% of the basin in Vietnam.
 The upper basin covers about 70% of the Northern Highlands (NH) Region including 8 complete provinces and parts of 7 more.
-Parts of Cao Bang, Bac Kan and Lang Son Provinces drain north into China through the Bang Giang, Ky Cung and other small rivers.
-Most of Quang Ninh Province drains direct to the Gulf of Tonkin.
-In the south parts of Lai Chau, Son La and Hoa Binh Provinces are in the Ma River Basin.
-The total population of the RRB was about 25 million in 2000 of which 10 million (40%) were poor compared with the national average of 37%.
-Furthermore poverty is essentially a rural affliction and, although the incidence of RRB poverty is higher in the highlands (55% vs 37%), there are 25% more poor people in the densely populated rural delta (5.5 vs 4.4 million).
+The total population of the RRB was about 25 million in 2000 of which 10 million were poor.

+Population and Poverty in the Red River Basin